-The market for digital in infrastructure financing remains very robust.
-Continuously growing data consumption provide ample growth opportunities across the European space in the field of data centers and fiber business to business.
+The financing landscape in digital infrastructure markets has become more competitive.
+However, continuously growing data consumption still provides growth opportunities across the European space in the field of data centers and fiber business-to-business.

 ESG: sustainability embedded in our strategy